pdubz-sudo/neural-network-from-scratch/README.md

 1. one hot encode labels and do loss for softmax which is: - Σ Y*log(Y-hat)

-- use dZ of soft max to initialize backprop dZ = yhat-y
+2. use dZ of soft max to initialize backprop dZ = yhat-y

-- maybe add adam, momentum,mini batch gradient descent, batch and L2 regularization
+3. maybe add adam, momentum,mini batch gradient descent, batch norm and L2 regularization

-- move all functions to py files and import into jupyter notebook
+4. move all functions to py files and import into jupyter notebook

-- check your equations are right by using gradient checking algorithm
+5. check your equations are right by using gradient checking algorithm